 The Maryland Daily Record reports on a Carroll County electrician who was recently awarded $2.3 million in a medical malpractice case by a Baltimore City jury.
-After a week-long trial, the jury found the defendant doctor negligence for piercing the plaintiff’s spinal cord during a pain relief procedure.
+After a weeklong trial, the jury found the defendant doctor negligent for piercing the plaintiff’s spinal cord during a pain relief procedure.

 Doctors have used therapeutic steroid injections for years.
 The standard of care requires that any injectable substance that a physician puts into a patient is safe, sterile, and prepared to accepted industry standards.
 The standard of care also requires the doctor to know where the needle is going in the patients, which should be far removed from the spinal cord itself.

 I am assuming what happened is the injection went into an artery supplying the spinal cord.
 The arterial supply to the spinal cord travels next to the nerve root.
 So if you get it wrong, there is a possibility that an intra-arterial injection could cause a permanent injury.
 But I’m not sure, the article is a little short on details.
 It is also possible that the cord needle penetrated the cord, which just should not happen.

 The plaintiff, an electrician, now has a right arm that has atrophied and suffers from numbness and pain in his legs.
 He originally went to the defendant doctor after suffering a herniated disc injury.

 At trial, two other physicians testified who spoke with the defendant who admitted that his needle hit the spinal cord during the procedure.
 Also introduced into evidence was a medical record that stated that the needle might have hit the spinal cord.
 The needle should not be near the dura or the spinal cord.